ccxt/ccxt/wiki/Manual.md

 - `info`.
 An associative array of non-common market properties, including fees, rates, limits and other general market information.
 The internal info array is different for each particular market, its contents depend on the exchange.
 - `precision`.
 Precision accepted in values by exchanges upon referencing this currency.
 The value of this property depends on [`exchange.precisionMode`](#precision-mode).
 - `limits`.
 The minimums and maximums for amounts (volumes), withdrawals and deposits.
-- `networks`.
-Object that contains each [network structure](#network-structure) of the currency, where the unified network code is the key.

 ## Network structure

 ```JavaScript
 {
     'id':       'tron',         // string literal for referencing within an exchange